8 Ways to Make Holiday Celebrations Inclusive This Year

 Many employees look forward to celebrating the holiday season with their colleagues, friends and leaders in some way.

 But most of your employees come from different backgrounds, experiences, beliefs and lifestyles.
-So multiple cultural and religious traditions occur during the end of the year.
+So multiple cultural and religious traditions occur near the end of the year.

 Focusing on one and ignoring the others may alienate some workers and cause hard feelings.